 Yes!
 Crews work in a variety of weather and different ecosystems.
 You should be prepared for sudden changes in weather, and always have your rain-gear and layers accessible in your day pack.
 If weather becomes dangerous, work will stop, and your crew leader will instruct you on lightning procedure or other precautions.

 Crews work nine days straight (called a "hitch"), followed by five days off.
-Typically, hitches start on Monday morning ("rig-up") and will run through the following Tuesday ("de-rig).
+Typically, hitches start on Monday morning ("rig-up") and will run through the following Tuesday ("de-rig").
 You will be done no later than 5pm on de-rig day.
 Rig-up and de-rig will typically be in Harrisonburg, VA unless you have been hired for a remote crew (generally based out of Nelsonville, OH or Beckley, WV).
 ACC will provide food and a campsite during work; members are responsible for food and housing on their days off.
 ACC will provide transportation in a crew vehicle for the duration of the hitch.
 Day Crews work 8 hour days Monday-Friday, going home each night.
 They typically meet at 7:30 each morning and are free around 4 or 4:30 each afternoon.
 Members are responsible for their own food and housing for the duration of the term, including lunches and snacks for the work day.
 ACC will provide transportation from a central location to the project work and back each day.

 Where do I stay during my days off?